Here’s a cool and refreshing thought: Swimming pools are getting more popular.

 - Choose a credit card, which can be a viable alternative if you don’t qualify for any of the above and you are approved for a zero- to low-rate card that you can pay off before the introductory rate expires and higher rates kick in.

-“And if you’re in a colder climate, you should wait to sell when the weather is nice and your pool will be open,” Casey says.
+Finally, if you got it, flaunt it.
+“If you’re in a colder climate, you should wait to sell when the weather is nice and your pool will be open,” Casey says.